microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-overview.md

 ---
 title: "Overview of Microsoft Graph permissions"
-description: "Microsoft Graph exposes granular permissions that help you control the access that apps have to Microsoft Graph resources, like users, groups, and mail.
-Learn more about working with Microsoft Graph permissions to allow your app to access your data securely."
+description: "Learn more about working with Microsoft Graph permissions to allow your app to access your data securely."
 author: FaithOmbongi
 ms.author: ombongifaith
 ms.reviewer: jackson.woods
 ms.topic: concept-article
 ms.localizationpriority: high
 ms.subservice: entra-applications
-ms.date: 10/26/2023
+ms.date: 10/29/2024
 ms.custom: graphiamtop20, scenarios:getting-started

 #Customer-intent: As a developer integrating with Microsoft Graph, I want to learn about using Microsoft Graph permissions, so that I can properly request and manage permissions for my app.
 ---